laurauntner/wikidata-to-cidoc-crm/README.md

 💾 **Zenodo dump: [https://doi.org/10.5281/zenodo.17751731](https://doi.org/10.5281/zenodo.17751731)**

+🧐 **Read more: Laura Untner: From Wikidata to CIDOC CRM: A Use Case Scenario for Digital Comparative Literary Studies.
+In: Journal of Open Humanities Data 11 (2025), pp. 1–15, DOI: [10.5334/johd.421](https://doi.org/10.5334/johd.421).**

 This repository contains Python scripts that transform structured data from [Wikidata](https://www.wikidata.org/) into RDF using [CIDOC CRM](https://cidoc-crm.org/) (OWL version, [eCRM](https://erlangen-crm.org/docs/ecrm/current/)) and models based on CIDOC CRM: [LRMoo](https://repository.ifla.org/handle/20.500.14598/3677) and [INTRO](https://github.com/BOberreither/INTRO).

 You can use the Python scripts in `src/wiki2crm` individually or with the provided Python package [wiki2crm](https://pypi.org/project/wiki2crm/).